Elu-toasty/discord-bot-guide/assets/docs/Local_support.md

 The project is build on [docusaurus](https://docusaurus.io/docs) so read there docs to learn more about how to confiure the project.

+### Checking for errors

+The best way is to run `yarn build`.
+This will create a production view of the website and will run a standard error check on the site.

 ### Things to remember

 1. make sure you edit the [sidebar.js](../../source/sidebars.js) file with your changes or else none of your pages will render.
 Again, refer to the [docusaurus](https://docusaurus.io/docs) for more information.